Valle de Bravo with Kids: A 5 Day Itinerary

 Finding the La Torre trailhead wasn’t easy, but thankfully a nearby shopkeeper gave us proper directions.
 If you are walking or taking a cab, navigate towards this spot.

 Continue walking uphill past the orange resort until the cobblestone ends.
-You will then have a choice of three La Torre hiking trails – it took us three tries to pick the right trail, but ultimately we got it right… take the middle one.
+You will then have a choice of three La Torre hiking trails.
+It took us three tries to pick the right trail, but we eventually got it right: take the middle one.

 Hiking to the La Torre Paragliding Launch Pad